allenrahbar/portfolio-project-one/README.md

 - I own the rights to the images in the about me and images section.

 ## Acknowledgement
-I would like to thank the Code Institute for providing the lessons necessary to be able to complete this project.My mentor Brian Macharia for all his guidance.
+I would like to thank the Code Institute for providing the lessons necessary to be able to complete this project.
+My mentor Brian Macharia for all his guidance.
 My friend [Emanuel Silva](https://github.com/manni8436) for helping answer any questions I had and also with testing the site.
 This was a great learning experience!